isomerpages/moe-westviewpri/_mk-at-west-view/MK Total Curriculum/Centre Initiatives.md

 support fitness, coordination, and overall healthy development.</p>
 <p>Day 3: Physical Well-Being Activity – Eat Well In this physical well-being
-activity focused on healthy eating, one teacher role-plays as a healthy hawker while reading Sometimes and Everyday Food.
-Children learn to distinguish between “sometimes” and “everyday” foods through discussion and hands-on materials.</p>
+activity focused on healthy eating, one teacher role-plays as a healthy hawker while reading <em>Sometimes and Everyday Food.</em> Children learn to distinguish between “sometimes” and “everyday” foods through discussion and hands-on materials.</p>
 <p>Day 4: Social Well-being - Learn Well In this social well-being activity
 focused on learning well, children are guided on how to make appropriate choices when selecting shows to watch, helping them develop responsible